AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitnum.md

 # Adobe plug-in: getVisitNum

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The getVisitNum Plugin returns the visit number for all visitors that come to the site within a specific time period (e.g. "x" number of days)
+The `getVisitNum` plug-in returns the visit number for all visitors that come to the site within the desired number of days.
+Analysis Workspace offers a 'Visit Number' dimension that provides similar functionality.
+Adobe recommends using this plug-in if you want more control over how visit number is incremented.
+This plug-in is unnecessary if the built-in 'Visit Number' dimension in Analysis Workspace is sufficient for your reporting needs.

-### Why should I use this plug-in?
-You should use the getVisitNum plug-in if you want to track the visit number for any/all visitor(s) for the current week, the current month, the current year, or within the last “x” number of days.

-### Why shouldn't I use this plug-in?
-You should not use the getVisitNum plug-in to if you want to track the overall visit number for any/all visitor(s) for all time.
-Adobe Analytics already provides an out-of-the-box visit number dimension that would provide more accurate data for overall visit number data than this plug-in-based solution.

-## Prerequisites
-You must have the following to run this plug-in:
-* AppMeasurement (i.e. the base Adobe Analytics Code)
-* The endOfDatePeriod plug-in (included with code below)

-## How to Deploy

-You may use one of the following three methods to deploy the getVisitNum plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension